Royal Medical Society

 The Royal Medical Society (RMS) is a society run by students at the University of Edinburgh Medical School, Scotland.
 It claims to be the oldest medical society in the United Kingdom although this claim is also made by the earlier London-based Society of Apothecaries (1617).
-The current President of the 286th session is fourth year medical student Miss Prithi Natarajan.
+The current president of the 287th session is fifth-year medical student Miss Nanna Sivamanoharan.
 The RMS is a professional society engaged in the advancement of medical knowledge and provision of assistance to medical students and professionals.